dreger/audaciousfox.net/pages/manual-of-style.md

 ---
-layout: page
+layout: default
 title: AF Manual of Style
-permalink: /style-guide/
+permalink: /manual-of-style/
 ---
+# AF Manual of Style

 This document serves as the living style guide for [Audacious Fox](http://audaciousfox.com), and I consider it a personalized list of rules that are a superset of those found in the New York Times Manual of Style.
 The goal of this document is to bring a consistent voice to all the writing on this site.

 If you run a journalistic web column, please feel free to remix or copy the contents here for your own personal use.
 If you feel so obliged, a link back to this page is appreciated, but not required.
 This document will continue to evolve over time, so please check back occasionally.

-### Ideology
+## Ideology

 If you do any sort of writing, particularly online, you should be using a style guide.
 Having some sort of reference for how _you_ write will help you make consistent editorial decisions, and it will help bring a level of polish to your work that many miss out on.